captbaritone/jordaneldredge.com/_posts/2016-09-16-why-linting-errors-should-cause-tests-to-fail.md

 manually check the entire file for other usages of that variable.

 This applies to less overt errors as well.
 Did the author use the right number of spaces when they indented?
-If tests were configured to fail on linting errors, the reviewer wouldn't even need to ask herself that question, freeing her mental bandwidth to focus on other, more substantial, questions.
+If linting is automatic, I have to do less of it manually as a reviewer.

 ### During deploy